TosbackCgusBridge-Bot/CGUs-versions/Cheaptickets/Privacy Policy.md

 *   Privacy PolicyOpens in a new window.
 *   Terms of UseOpens in a new window.
+*   Do Not Sell My Personal InformationOpens in a new window.
-*   © 2019, Trip Network, Inc. (d/b/a CheapTickets) All rights reserved.
+*   © 2020, Trip Network, Inc, (d/b/a CheapTickets), An Expedia Group Company.
+All rights reserved.